draptik/2024-mutation-testing/presentation/pages/00-title.md

-# Wir testen.
-Aber testen
+# Of course we test -
-# wir auch gut genug?
+# But who tests our tests?

-### Eine Einführung in Mutation Testing mit Stryker.NET
+### An introduction to Mutation Testing w/ Stryker.NET

 Patrick Drechsler